Zeninari/Simple-TCU-Presence-Maker/README.md

 ## Notes
 - Again focus the terminal before using hotkeys.
 - OCR relies on your screen resolution and map location; use **F10** to redefine the OCR if needed.
 - Only necessary tessdata files for selected languages are included to reduce size.
+- You can also compile your own version of the bot using a custom Tesseract-OCR folder if desired.
-- Make sure `config.json`, and `Language/` folder are in the same directory
+- Make sure config.json and Language/ folder are in the same directory as the executable
 - If running from source, also make sure the `Tesseract-OCR` folder is in the same directory

 ---